Planing (boat)

 Planing (/ˈpleɪnɪŋ/ PLAY-ning) is the mode of operation for a waterborne craft in which its weight is predominantly supported by hydrodynamic lift, rather than hydrostatic lift (buoyancy).

 Many forms of marine transport make use of planing, including fast ferries, racing boats, seaplanes, and water skis.
 Most surfboards are planing or semi-planing hulls.
 Beyond planing, fast vessel designs have seen a transition to hydrofoil designs.

 History

 The earliest documented planing sailboat was a proa built in 1898 by Commodore Ralph Munroe.
 It was capable of speeds of more than twice the hull speed.

 Planing a sailing dinghy was first popularised by Uffa Fox in Britain.
 In 1928 Fox introduced planing to the racing world in his International 14 dinghy, Avenger.
 That year he gained 52 first places, 2 seconds, and 3 third places out of 57 race starts.

 This performance was noticed by other designers who further developed them.
-Over the years many dinghies have acquired the ability to plane.
-Advances in materials have allowed for lighter boats that will plane faster and in lighter air.
+Over the years, many dinghies have acquired the ability to plane.
+Materials advances have allowed for lighter boats that will plane faster and in lighter air.
 There are now many high-performance dinghies (sometimes called skiffs) that can plane to windward.